isc-projects/forge/doc/example.md

 You can use the `run-locally.sh` script to run Forge and DUTs locally.
 It leverages veth virtual interfaces.

 It will set up `init_all.py` for you with most required settings.
-If there was no `init_all.py` created prior to running it, you will be met with an interactive question to remind you of the particular settings that you might need to edit yourself similar to `Remember to configure MGMT_PASSWORD and SOFTWARE_INSTALL_PATH.
+If there was no `init_all.py` created prior to running it, you will be met with an interactive question to remind you of the particular settings that you might need to edit yourself similar to `Remember to configure MGMT_USERNAME, MGMT_PASSWORD and SOFTWARE_INSTALL_PATH.
 Continue?`.

 You can pass flags to `run-locally.sh` that will be passed to pytest directly.